rahulkumar1907/expense-tracker/README.md

 package.json file you provided is a configuration file used in Node.js projects.
 It includes important metadata about the project, as well as its dependencies and scripts
-name: "project" - This is the name of your project.
+name: "expense-tracker" - This is the name of your project.
 It should be unique if you plan to publish it to a package registry.

 version: "1.0.0" - This specifies the version of your project, following semantic versioning (major.minor.patch).